vegaprotocol/frontend-monorepo/apps/trading/e2e/README.md

-# Console-Test
+# Trading End-To-End Tests

-`console-test` is a repository containing end-to-end tests for a console application using vega-market-sim.
+This direcotry contains end-to-end tests for the console application using vega-market-sim.
 This README will guide you through setting up your environment and running the tests.

 ## Prerequisites